kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

   that that had in fact happened for some users on Ubuntu 18.04.
 So I attempted a fresh install from my USB.
 - I've done that before, so that's not a problem, but it meant rebuilding my project, which runs with GHCJS, and takes *hours* the first time.
+Today was also supposedly up to ```117 degrees``` where I'm currently located.
+So..fun times.
+I had to bring a fan in to my working area while working today.
+Or... death.

 ## So that took me until around 6pm
  - Which was about the time Chris got on call with me to do some pair-programming.